ishankanchan23-stack/Ishan-Kanchan/README.md

 - 🌐 Exploring **Web Development** alongside my core coursework
 - 🧩 Genuinely interested in solving real-world problems through code
 - 📈 Focused on steadily improving my technical and communication skills
-- 🏏 When I'm not coding, I'm usually on a cricket or football field

 I'm early in my journey — but I'm consistent, curious, and building in public.